-Utah Badlands & Night Skies Photography Workshop — Hanksville
+Hanksville, Utah Badlands & Sculpted Desert Photography Workshop

-This Utah badlands and night sky photography workshop is based in Hanksville in April.
-We work from Moonscape Overlook, around Factory Butte, and in the bentonite hills, photographing desert mesas and dark skies in a small-group, field-based setting.
+This Utah badlands photography workshop is based in Hanksville, Utah in April.
+The surrounding landscape is defined by bentonite hills, desert mesas, and open skies shaped by erosion, time, and light.
+We photograph these landscapes from locations such as Moonscape Overlook, Factory Butte, and the surrounding badlands in a small-group, field-based setting.

 Workshop overview